seasamgo/minimal-mistakes/_pages/vitae.md

 ---

 **Ph.D.
 Biostatistics**, Harvard Graduate School of Arts and Sciences, May 2019 (anticipated)
-*Dissertation topic*: Contributions to missing data methods in genomics and survival analysis
+*Dissertation topic*: Contributions to missing data methods in single-cell genomics and survival analysis
 *Committee*: Dr. Guo-Cheng Yuan, Dr. Giovanni Parmigiani, Dr. Franziska Michor

 **M.A.
 Biostatistics**, Harvard Graduate School of Arts and Sciences, May 2016